-In total, most homeowners can expect to pay between $1,000 and $5,000 to install engineered quartz countertops in their kitchen.
+In total, most homeowners can expect to pay between $5,000 and $20,000 to install engineered quartz countertops in their kitchen.
 However, this does not account for the removal or disposal of the existing countertops that are being replaced.
-If you need your installer to remove the old countertops make sure you schedule this ahead of time and ask them about any additional fees so you can factor them into your budget from the get-go.
+If you need your installer to remove the old countertops make sure you schedule this ahead of time and ask them about any additional fees so you can factor them into your budget from the beginning.

 Some quartz countertops installers may even charge a delivery fee.
 Make sure you understand the fine print of your installation job so you’re across everything and there won’t be any surprise bills at the end of the job.